le0pard/le0pard.github.io/_posts/jekyll/2012-06-14-how-to-migrate-from-wordpress-to-jekyll.md

 _\_config.yml_ stores configuration data.
 A majority of these options can be specified from the command line executable but it's easier to throw them in here so you don't have to remember them.

 _\_includes_ these are the partials that can be mixed and matched by your _layouts and _posts to facilitate reuse.
-The liquid tag {% include file.ext %} can be used to include the partial in _includes/file.ext.
+The liquid tag "include file.ext" can be used to include the partial in \_includes/file.ext.

 _\_layouts_ these are the templates which posts are inserted into.
 Layouts are chosen on a post-by-post basis in the YAML front matter, which is described in the next section.
 The liquid tag {{ content }} is used to inject data onto the page.